nsvitek/CT_tools/morphosource_batch_convert/README.md

 # Morphosource Batch Convert
 A collection of python scripts that (hopefully) streamline the batch uploading process in Morphosource

-The entry point for users is the `main_mbc.py` file.
-At the top of the file are path variables for users to set.
-Everything else in the script is run interactively.
+The entry point for users is the `user_configuration.py` file.

 ### Quick Start